FrankBeatrice/belkirk-jekyll-demo/_people/mary-ann-macswain.md

 layout: person

 ---
-Rani's combined  fifteen years of experience as a teacher & financial adviser led him  started LeafLaunch to build investment in the education of Millennials, Generation X  & Boomers.
+Rani's combined  fifteen years of experience as a teacher & financial adviser led him to found LeafLaunch.
+Building investment in the education of Millennials, Generation X  & Boomers.

-He believes that by leveraging the purchasing power of the community.
+He wants leverage the purchasing power of the cannabis community.
 Rani adamantly believes he by transforming the cannabis sector & creating wealth through building opportunities; he can rebuild communities affected by poverty & the drug war.

 He is a present advocate, central figure in the medical & adult-use marijuana movement.